u-eff-gee/utr/README.md

 $ cmake -DGENERATOR_ANGDIST=ON -DGENERATOR_ANGCORR=OFF .
 ```

 All of the event generators have macro commands defined that simplify their control.
-Sample macro files can be found in the home directory.
+Sample macro files can be found in the `macros/examples` directory.
 As a rule of thumb, a user should use ...

  * ... `G4GeneralParticleSource` if the source is sufficiently simple to be controlled via the macro commands of Geant4.
 For an overview, see the webpage given below.
 An typical application would be the simulation of a point-like radioactive source or a beam with an intensity distribution that depends on the energy of the particles and the spatial coordinates.
  * ... `AngularDistributionGenerator`, if monoenergetic particles should be emitted from a set of user-defined volumes with a user-defined angular distribution, that has an arbitrary dependence on the solid angle.
 A typical application would be the simulation of gamma-rays that are emitted by a target that was excited with a (polarized) beam of particles.